 - 2 - (10 ounce) packages frozen or fresh spinach, defrosted + water squeezed out

 - salt + pepper to taste

 - 1 large egg

 - 9 whole wheat lasagna noodles, prepared (see note)*

 - 24 ounces marinara sauce (store bought is fine too)

 - Melt the butter in a large skillet over medium heat.
 Add the onions and sauté them for 2 minutes or until they start to just become translucent.
 Add the chopped mushrooms and continue to cook for 3-4 minutes.
 Add the garlic, spinach, red pepper flakes, and nutmeg.
 Sauté for just a minute or so until all the ingredients are well mixed together.
 Season with salt and pepper.

 - In a large bowl, combine the ricotta, egg, and parmesan cheese.
 Add the spinach mixture to the ricotta and stir to combine.

 - Position a rack in the middle of the oven and preheat the oven to 375 degrees.
 Spread a little bit of tomato sauce in the bottom of a 9x13 baking pan.
-Layer with 3 lasagna noodles, ½ of the spinach mixture, ⅓ of the tomato sauce, and ⅓ of the cheese.
+Layer with 3 lasagna noodles, 1/2 of the spinach mixture, 1/3 of the tomato sauce, and 1/3 of the mozzarella cheese.
 Repeat until all the layers are formed.
-Ending with noodles, sauce, and cheese.
+Ending with noodles, sauce, and mozzarella cheese.
 Bake covered for 20 minutes and then uncovered for 10 more minutes.
 Let stand for 10-15 minutes so that the lasagna noodles can soak up all the extra deliciousness.
 Cut and serve warm.

-Additional tomato sauce, cheese, and lasagna noodles can be added to preference.
-Feel free to make more layers in the lasagna with additional lasagna noodles if you like more layers.
+- Additional tomato sauce, cheese, and lasagna noodles can be added to preference.
+Feel free to make more layers in the lasagna with additional noodles if you prefer more layers.